oryxlabs/PolarDNS/CONTRIBUTING.md

 Crafting the actual DNS responses is a crucial part of the process.
 This is where PolarDNS provides you the flexibility to innovate and experiment freely.

-If you examine a few existing features, you'll notice that they are quite similar and each of them essentially constructs some kind of DNS response.
+If you examine a few existing features, you'll notice that they are quite similar.
+Each one essentially constructs a type of DNS response from scratch.

 They all share a similar structure that should be maintained for clarity.
 Essentially, each feature typically contains the following four code sections: